 The most competitive engines in this class are the X30 or the Vortex ROK, which can cost between $2,000 and $3,000 for the complete set-up.
 Price tags will be considered more below, but if the expense isn’t a huge issue and you’re seeking mid-range karting with a big fun factor, this class is perfect for you.

-If you’re wanting to dip your toes into the karting world, the previously mentioned LO206 class is a great place to start.
+If you want to dip your toes into the karting world, the previously mentioned LO206 class is a great place to start.
 Engines used in this class are a lot tamer, and unlike other series like the World Formula, they are sealed to avoid tampering and allow for a more even playing field.

 Your standard engine on karts in this class is a Briggs & Stratton with varying horsepower per series, but most will top the charts at 18hp for adults which allows for between 30 and 40mph.
 Not only is this newer class a great way to enter the sport, but the price on engines is far more reasonable at only $1,000 for something fully spec’d.

-The two classes that demand the most general karting experience, deepest pockets and highest speeds are the Rotax and Shifter classes.
-Although Rotax isn’t very different compared to TaG in terms of raw power/ engine types, it has the benefit of being very well-organized with the widest breadth of progression into bigger circuits, so I wanted to mention this here for those of you who are looking to make it big.
+The two classes that demand the most general karting experience, deepest pockets, and highest speeds are the Rotax and Shifter classes.
+Although Rotax isn’t very different compared to TaG in terms of raw power/ engine types, it has the benefit of being very well-organized with the widest breadth of progression into bigger circuits.

 The Shifter class, as I actually touched on previously, is one of the hardest areas to break into within karting.
 This is because of the high skill ceiling and powerful six-speed engines with eye-watering top horsepower around the 45hp area, not to mention the expenses that come with all of the maintenance required.
 More parts mean more cost!